djalbat/sufficient/README.md

 ### Invoking controller methods

 Aside from being imported above, the controller should normally only be imported, and therefore its methods only invoked, from within the view classes.
-Furthermore, these methods should be invoked only in response to user events.
+Furthermore, its methods should be invoked only in response to user events.
 Typically:

 ```
 class ResetPasswordButton extends Element {